-Please review the enclosed document carefully and be sure that you understand and fully implement all the conditions incorporated into the amended license.
-If there are any errors or questions, please notify the U.S. Nuclear Regulatory Commission, Region I Office, Licensing Assistance Team, (610) 337-5239, so that we can provide appropriate corrections and answers.
+Please review the enclosed document carefully and be sure that you understand and fully implement all the Conditions incorporated into the amended license.
+If there are any errors or questions, please notify the U.S. Nuclear Regulatory Commission, Region I office, the Licensing Assistance Section, (610) 337-5093 or 5239, so that we can provide appropriate corrections and answers.